birddevelper/MockiMouse/Readme.md

 </p>

 Develop your UI without any concern about the backend.
-MockiMouse is a mock server that helps you make dynamic fake API to test or demo your frontend project.
+MockiMouse is a mock server that helps you make dynamic fake API to test or demo your frontend project or to write unit tests for functions calling external APIs.

 ## How to use
 MockiMouse is easy to use, and easy to run.
 In a few lines of YAML config file you can start serving requests from frontend.
 Let's start :